 - Decide on how many to buy.
 Weigh your budget against a diversified portfolio that can minimize risk through the market's ups and downs.
 You may be able to buy a fractional share of Grail, depending on your broker.

 - Check in on your investment.
-Optimize your portfolio by tracking how your stock — and the business as a whole — performs in the long run.
-You may be eligible for dividends and shareholder voting rights on management decisions that can affect the value of your stock.
+Congratulations, you own a part of Grail.
+Optimize your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 Tax implications of buying US stocks in Canada